Grendahl/t-rex-faq/README.md

 To disable it, go to Start -> Settings -> Display -> Graphics settings, and turn it off.

 ## Why can't I save settings in the web gui?
-You probably don't have a config file in the t-rex directory, or you forgot to launch t-rex with the -c (--config) option.
+You probably don't have a config file in the T-Rex directory, or you forgot to launch T-Rex with the -c (--config) option.

 ## What are the red numbers behind the R:?
 That's the percentage of rejected shares.